Safe & Secure Shopping

 Alright, so now that you’re aware of what destroys kratom tea’s potency as well as its shelf life, let’s go over all the do’s and don’ts regarding kratom tea storage.

+The best way to store your leftover tea is to put it in the fridge.
+Storing your kratom tea in the fridge protects it from two elements, sunlight and heat, its two biggest nemesis which are known for destroying the alkaloids in the water.
 However, make sure you use an air tight lid to protect it from overexposure to oxygen, other strong scents, and humidity.
 Oxygen is the least threatening element, but overexposure to humidity can create mold in your kratom, and believe me, that’s the last thing you want to be drinking.

 Drinking mold can induce health damaging side effects such as: